PrestaShopCorp/prestashop-accounts-installer/README.md

 # prestashop-accounts-installer

-Checks if the mandatory ps_accounts module is properly installed and up to date
+Checks if the mandatory ps_accounts module is properly installed and up to date.
+If the module is not installed, it will present the installation link.

 ## Installation